 Is my dog allergic to grass?

-Seeing your dog frolic through long grass with a frisbee in its mouth is a pleasing sight to see.
+Seeing your dog frolic through long grass is a pleasing sight to see.
 It’s happy, its tail is wagging, and it’s getting plenty of fresh air and exercise.
-However, for some dogs, this small amount of freedom outside can be all it takes to ﬂare up a grass allergy – regardless of how fun the activity was initially.
+However, for some dogs, this small amount of freedom outside can be all it takes to rare up a grass allergy – regardless of how fun the activity was initially.

 Who would have thought that a domestic pet could fall victim to a condition that, according to the Australasian Society of Clinical Immunology and Allergy, affects only 18 percent of people in Australia and New Zealand, rather than animals?